Living in a Carbon World

 - magnesium (green)

-Fructose: The Fructose biomolecule on the right is another carbohydrate sugar made by plants.
-When you eat fruit, such as apples and oranges, you are eating some fructose biomoleculesalso called fruit sugar.
-You can access the interactive fructose Jmol here.
-What elements are in fructose?
-Make sure you write down the types of elements that you observe in fructose in your "Elements" chart.
+Fructose- a carbohydrate biomolecule: The Fructose biomolecule on the right is one of the many carbohydrate sugars made by plants.
+When you eat fruit, such as apples and oranges, you are eating some fructose fruit sugar.
+What elements are needed by plants to biosynthesize fructose biomolecules?

-Cellulose: The fibrous and woody parts of plants are all made of cellulose molecules joined together in long chains.
+Cellulose- a carbohydrate biomolecule: The fibrous and woody parts of plants are all made of cellulose molecules joined together in long chains.
 The fibrous nature of cellulose provides the structure for plants to stand upright.
 Trees are approximately 50% to 53% cellulose, depending on the species of the tree.
-Access the interactive version of cellulose here.
-What elements are in cellulose?
+What elements are needed by plants to biosynthesize cellulose biomolecules?

-DNA is a science term you have probably heard about on the news, in your science classes, and forensic science shows like CSI.
 DNA is often called the blueprint of life because it contains genetic instructions for all the organisms on Earth.
 Without DNA, an organism does not get built.
-This visualization of DNA only represents a very small segment of an entire DNA molecule.
-Access the interactive Jmol DNA molecule at DNA.
-What elements are in DNA?
+This visualization of DNA represents a very small segment of an entire DNA macromolecule.
+What elements are needed by plants to biosynthesize a DNA molecule?

 Propane is produced from natural gas and can be found in a liquid state or a gas state.
 If you have a gas BBQ grill, then the fuel you are using is propane.